Cookie preferences

 Your measurement protocol is valid for 5 years from the date of signature by your measurement officer.

-If there are any significant changes to the measurements or to the production plant itself within this period, you must notify your measurement company in good time.
+If there are any significant changes to the measurements or to the production installation itself within this period, you must notify your measurement company in good time.
 If necessary, the measurement protocol must be adjusted accordingly and resubmitted to VertiCer.

 What does a measurement protocol look like?